krux/postscribe/README.md

 * *element:* a DOM Element, jQuery object, or id selector (e.g. "#mydiv")
 * *html:* an html string or a function that takes a DOM Document and writes to it.
 * *options:* a hash of options
+  * *before:* a callback that will be called, before the tag is written
+  * *afterWrite:* a callback that will be called after the tag was written
   * *done:* a callback that will be called when writing is finished.